José de Sousa

 José Augusto Oliveira de Sousa (born 12 February 1974) is a Portuguese professional darts player who competes in Professional Darts Corporation (PDC) events, where he reached a peak ranking of world number six in 2022.
-A PDC Tour Card holder since 2019, he won his first PDC major title at the 2020 Grand Slam of Darts and played at the 2021 Premier League Darts, where he finished as runner-up.
+A PDC Tour Card holder since 2019, he won his first PDC major title at the 2020 Grand Slam of Darts and competed in the 2021 Premier League, where he finished as runner-up.
 His best World Championship performance is reaching the last 16 at 2023 PDC World Championship.

 De Sousa represented Spain at the 2011 WDF World Cup, but played for the Portuguese team afterwards at the PDC World Cup of Darts.
 He is known among darts fans for his maverick-like scoring, relatively frequent miscounts and unorthodox checkouts in matches.

 Career

 De Sousa qualified for the 2012 PDC World Darts Championship by winning the Western European qualifier, beating Eduardo Lopes in the final.
 He became the first Portuguese player to qualify for either version of the World Darts Championship.
 He lost 4–3 in the preliminary round to South Africa's Devon Petersen.
 In the rest of the year, he won the Catalonia National Championship and the Catalan Open by beating Antonio Jimenez in the final.
 De Sousa claimed the 2013 Soft Tip Bullshooter European Championship with a win over Franck Guillermont.
 He reached the final of the 2015 Catalan Open, but lost 6–1 to Carles Arola.

 De Sousa won the 2016 FCD Anniversary Open by overcoming Willem Mandigers 6–1 in the final.
 In 2017 on the second day of Q School he came close to winning a two-year PDC Tour Card, but lost 5–2 to Royden Lam in the final round.